We followed the journey of amateur runner Josh Stevens over his 6 month build up to the 2022 RMB UTCT. This is how his first 100km ultra went!

 WA: Lining up in a state of being, what you might say was, a bit undercooked in terms of fitness, what were those start line emotions like at your first Ultra?

 Josh: I was such a mess, a bad night’s sleep on the back of not packing my race number into my overnight bag made the morning chaotic.
-Managed to iron over some of my poor planning and slid into the back of the start shoot with about 7 min to the start.
+Managed to iron over some of my poor planning and slid into the back of the start chute with about 7 min to the start.

 I was super nervous.
 The massive day ahead of me felt all too real and honestly insurmountable.
 I tried to do some breathe work to calm myself down but I was honestly too focused on not bursting into tears to really achieve much.